 When one thinks about what the cornerstone for a modern business today could be, the answer that usually comes to mind is a robust Enterprise Resource Planning System.
-While we have written extensively about the advantages of implementing a cloud-based ERP system, we believe that there is some merit in comparing cloud-based ERP to on premise systems as well.
+While we have written extensively about the advantages of implementing a cloud-based ERP system, we believe that there is some merit in comparing cloud-based ERP to on-premise ERP systems as well.
 Modern businesses have the option of choosing between two very strong deployment options.
-In this blog, we will explore the differences of Epicor on premise ERP systems and Epicor on the cloud, broadly based on cost and control.
-Functionally, Epicor offers the same set of features across both versions, so the decision making is primarily based on an evaluation of Cost and Infrastructure aspects.
+In this blog, we will explore the differences of Epicor Cloud ERP vs On-Premise ERP systems broadly based on cost and control.
+Functionally, Epicor offers the same set of features across both versions, so the decision-making is primarily based on an evaluation of Cost and Infrastructure aspects.

 As the type of deployment changes, the type of costs themselves change.
-On premise ERP systems often require a large capital expenditure that must be paid upfront.
+On-premise ERP software often requires a large capital expenditure that must be paid upfront.
 There are also additional costs to purchase and manage the software, related hardware, servers, facilities, and staff to run it.
-Additional costs for on premise ERP systems could include that related to upgradation.
-When on premise ERP needs to be upgraded, IT must redeploy the system across all user computers and re-implement the various customizations and integrations that were once installed as per your preference.
+Additional costs for on-premise ERP systems could include that related to upgradation.
+When on-premise ERP needs to be upgraded, IT must redeploy the system across all user computers and re-implement the various customizations and integrations that were once installed as per your preference.

-Perhaps one way to go about this is to check whether you have hardware that currently supports a legacy system, if so, check if it is compatible for an Epicor on premises solution.
+Perhaps one way to go about this is to check whether you have hardware that currently supports a legacy system, if so, check if it is compatible with an Epicor on-premises solution.

 Dynamics of Control

 The truth is that maintaining control over your data with On-premise servers does not guarantee security.
-Organizations must maintain strict policies on Data Security irrespective of whether your ERP is On-premise or Cloud such as access to physical assets (in the case of on-premise), regular backups, and protection against unforeseen disasters such as environmental disasters, prevention of network intrusions and regular system maintenance.
+Organizations must maintain strict policies on Data Security irrespective of whether their ERP is On-premise or Cloud such as access to physical assets (in the case of on-premise), regular backups, and protection against unforeseen disasters such as environmental disasters, prevention of network intrusions, and regular system maintenance.

-Weighing the pros and cons of both on premise and cloud deployment and then taking a measured decision in the context of your organization’s resources and constraints would be a great way of deciding the right fit for your company.
+Weighing the pros and cons of on-premise ERP and cloud ERP deployment and then taking a measured decision in the context of your organization’s resources and constraints would be a great way of deciding the right fit for your company.
 At RheinBrücke, we are committed to providing you only the best and Epicor ERP is as good as ERP gets.